 In the 1970s, the CIA expressed a keen interest in determining the possible existence of reliable, paranormal intelligence gathering methods.
 Much of this focus was rooted in the agency's concerns that Russia might be using psychics to uncover secrets about our defense systems.
 Another, surprisingly robust, topic of CIA evaluation, however, was the effectiveness of psychics in law enforcement settings.
-In other words, the United States government wanted to know if ESP, distance viewing, and out of body experiences could help solve crime in America.
+In other words, the United States government wanted to know if ESP, remote viewing, and out of body experiences could help solve crime in America.

 By the time the CIA began assessing paranormal phenomena's potential impact on criminal investigations, the subject - for some - was already old news.
 In the 1950s and 60s there was already a man who branded himself as a "psychic detective."
 Born in the Netherlands in 1911, Peter Hurkos arrived in the U.S. in 1956.
 This was 15 years after a fall from a ladder, Hurkos claimed, awakened his latent psychic abilities.